zephinzer/annams/README.md

 To keep Annams stateless, we utilise JSON Web Tokens (JWTs) which are signed using asymmetric keys.

 ### Authorization
 Authorization is the process of restricting access to content a user may access.
-Annams allows you to create Resource Types, Groups, and Users.
+Annams allows you to create Resource Types, Groups, and Accounts.

 1. Resource Types are atomic and can be assigned one or more Groups.
-2. Groups can be assigned one or more Users.
+2. Groups can be assigned one or more Accounts.
-3. Users belonging to a Group that has access to a Resource Type will be able to access the Resource Type, otherwise, access can be denied.
+3. Accounts belonging to a Group that has access to a Resource Type will be able to access the Resource Type, otherwise, access can be denied.

 ### MicroService
 Annams was created for deployment as part of a larger microservice architecture and accounts for both intra-network communications with other microservices, as well as communication with a client-side application.
 We implement the following features: